The purpose of governance is to facilitate effective, entrepreneurial and prudent management that can deliver long-term success.

 1. Business Operations Board

-The Business Operations (BO) Board is lead by the BO Head.
+The Business Operations (BO) Board is lead by the Director of Business Operations.
 This board uses it expertise to input on matters such as;

 - Business guiderails

 - Budget & spend.

 - People planning: HR, recruitment, well being, etc.

 The Technology Office Board is lead by the Director of Technology Office who governs the technology strategy through:

 - technology radars

 - Stakeholder engagement with faculties and other College areas.

 The Technical Design Authority (TDA) is the body responsible for maintaining an overview of the complete design with regard to coherence, consistency with the blueprint plans and adherence to the technology strategy.
 The TDA is chaired by the Technology Office and has representations from across the College.
 (The TDA is lead by the customer requirements and also feeds into the Product Management Board.)

 The Engineering Board supports the goals of the TDA by providing assurance to product lines to review technical design documents.
 (It is lead by the customer requirements and also feeds into the Product Management Board.)